zio/zio/docs/howto/migrate/migration-guide.md

       } yield ()
     ```

+While Scala 3 doesn't support macro annotation like, so instead of using `@accessible`, the `Accessible` trait is a macro-less approach to create accessor methods specially for Scala 3 users.

 The _Module Pattern 1.0_ was somehow complicated and had some boilerplates.
 The _Module Pattern 2.0_ is so much familiar to people coming from an object-oriented world.
 So it is so much easy to learn for newcomers.
 The new pattern is much simpler.

 ### Other Changes